harshalpatilR/ezmeral/Presto/Presto Iceberg.md

 ![Counts](images/iceberg_counts.jpg)

-2) Check select works on the stream ingestion table.
+2) Ensure select works on the stream ingestion table.
 We should be able to select recrods from this table.

 ```sql
 select * from dficeberg.default.kafka_ingest3